 We intend to greet every delegate, dignitary, bishop, and spouse with a handmade scarf, to serve not only as a memento of General Conference but also as a practical solution to drafty, air-conditioned rooms.
-That's where you come in!

 - Scarves should be hand-knitted or hand-crocheted.
 Since this is a Minnesota event, please use solid purple yarn, like the colors of the Minnesota Vikings or Prince.
 Royal purple and bright purple are great.
 Please avoid lavender color and do not use variegated yarn.

 - Please use acrylic yarn that could be washed if needed.